0xmenna/bdev-snapshot-service/README.md

 ## Key Features

 - Copy-on-Write snapshotting
-- Restore device to its pre-mount state once it gets unmounted (of only modified blocks)
+- Restore device to its pre-mount state once it gets unmounted
 - Supports both **regular block devices** and **loop devices**
 - Dual interface for user interaction: **syscalls** (x86 only) and **ioctl**
 - Tested on both **x86** and **ARM** architectures